Components.FormElement public

 To set HTML attributes on the control element provided by this component when using the modern angle bracket invocation, you can pass them to the yielded control component:

-<BsForm @formLayout="horizontal" @model={{this}} @onSubmit={{action "submit"}} as |form|>
+<BsForm @formLayout="horizontal" @model={{this}} @onSubmit={{this.submit}} as |form|>

 <form.element @controlType="email" @label="Email" @property="email" as |el|>